sindresorhus/sindresorhus.github.com/source/content/apps/one-task.md

 [Send it here.](https://sindresorhus.com/feedback?product=One%20Task&referrer=Website-FAQ)

-#### How is this different from your [One Thing](/one-thing) app?
+#### How is this different from your [One Thing](/one-thing) app? {#one-thing-difference}

-One Thing lets you put a single piece of text in the menu bar.
-This app is focused on tasks, and allows you to queue multiple tasks, and check them off upon completion.
-This app is also available on iOS and uses widgets instead of the menu bar.
+One Thing is a minimalist note app that sits in the menu bar, displaying a single piece of text like a sticky note.
+In contrast, One Task is a task management tool that lets you queue multiple tasks, check them off upon completion, and view them one at a time, with a strong emphasis on widgets.
+While both apps share a focus on simplicity, One Thing is designed for quick, single-note access, whereas One Task is geared towards managing multiple tasks with a more structured approach, similar to the difference between the Notes app and Reminders app.

 #### iCloud syncing does not work